CU-ESIIL/Maka-Sitomniya/docs/contributing.md

 Welcome to Maka Sitomniya! 🎉 We’re excited to have you contribute.
 Whether you're a coder, writer, designer, or researcher, your help is appreciated.

-# Contributing to [Maka Sitomniya]

-Welcome to [Maka Sitomniya]! 🎉 We’re excited to have you contribute.
-Whether you're a coder, writer, designer, or researcher, your help is appreciated.

 ## 📌 How to Contribute
 You can contribute in several ways:
 - **Report Issues** (Bugs, Feature Requests, Documentation)